 How much does accounts receivable factoring cost?

 AR factoring costs vary depending on the quality of credits or customers you are dealing with and the size of the factoring facility.
-The projected volume of the deal can also affect the rate.
+When working with STAR for PO Finance, AR costs are typically more affordable.

 What is your advance rate for factoring?